byllc/Resume/README.md

 ### Application Support and Deployment Engineer, Engine Yard Inc.
 **April 2008 - September 2009**
 At Engine Yard Bill Maintained daily technical interaction with start-ups all over the world.
-Bill was responsible for deploying, maintaining, and scaling applications in a wide range of technologies but primarily served applications based around the Ruby on Rails stack.
+Bill was responsible for deploying, maintaining, and scaling applications in a wide range of technologies but primarily served those based around the Ruby on Rails stack.
 Bill was often the first consultant that a client would interact with and has been responsible for the initial deployment and application scaling for quite a few businesses that have grown to become household names.

 ### Partner, Surplus Stock Exchange
 **May 2006 - January 2008**
-Bill was a co-founder as part of a team building an application for redistributing surplus carbide and diamond tooling and computer numerical control equipment.
+Bill was part of a team building an application for redistributing surplus carbide and diamond tooling and computer numerical control equipment.

 ### Managing Partner, Medical Records Online Inc
 **May 2004 - March 2006**